-Indiana State Trooper shot inside home, son detained on attempted murder charge
+Indiana state trooper shot inside home, son detained on attempted murder charge

 Makowski’s son was detained and taken to the Juvenile Justice Center on a preliminary attempted murder charge pending a review by juvenile authorities and the St. Joseph County Prosecutor’s Office, the office said in a statement.

-The suspect’s age and identity was not released by authorities.
+The suspect’s age and identity were not released.